quasarframework/icongenie/README.md

 > If you use an original that is smaller than 1240x1240 some icons will be naively upscaled.
 If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height.
 You have been warned.

 ## How it Works
 There are four things that icon-factory does with your original file.
 It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will sort these icons into folders.

-There are four general functions that are used internally to compose icon sets and if you just want to use them, feel free:
+Here is the description of these general functions that are used internally to compose icon sets and if you just want to use them, feel free:
 - **build** - This function creates all assets requested from the sizes object or presets object.
 - **minify** - The default usage minifies all assets in the target folder in-place with `pngquant`.
 Compared to using `pngcrush --brute`, it is a relatively fast process.
 If you are not in a hurry and want the best results, consider using pngcrush instead.
 - **icns** - This will create the special MacOS (icns) and Windows icon (ico) files.